Web Site of Robert John Morton

 From experiments like Young's Slits, we can deduce indirectly that, while it was in transit from a source to an observer, light appears to have behaved as a wave.
 Maxwell's equations describe a wave: not a particle.
 An atom appears to be elevated to a higher energy-state, or to liberate an electron, as a result of receiving energy from incident light.
 In such an event, the atom receives a prescribed quantity of energy from the incident light.
 The amount of energy received is the amount required by the atom to attain its higher energy-state or to liberate an electron.
 However, the atom can only receive the quantity of energy necessary to elevate it to its higher energy-state, or to liberate an electron, if the incident light is of a sufficiently high frequency (or is of a sufficiently short wavelength).

 This does not necessarily mean that the light arrived as a packet of energy that was of the precise magnitude required to elevate the atom to its higher energy-state.
 It could be that the atom simply absorbs the precise quantity of energy it requires to elevate itself to its higher energy-state.
 Nor does this necessarily mean that when an atom falls from a higher to a lower energy-state that it emits a light-particle.
 It could be simply releasing a predetermined quantum of energy into its electromagnetic environment.
 This need not be in the form of a particle.
-It could simple be a contribution to the ambient electromagnetic flux, the size of which could be determined by mechanisms within the atom itself.
+It could be a simple contribution to the ambient electromagnetic flux, the size of which could be determined by mechanisms within the atom itself.

 What We Must Consider